-Even though 1 in 3 American women will have an abortion during her reproductive lifetime, many people don’t talk about the experience because of the stigma associated with abortion.
+Even though 1 in 4 American cisgender women will have an abortion during her reproductive lifetime, many people don’t talk about the experience because of the stigma associated with abortion.
 Abortion stigma is a shared understanding that abortion is morally wrong or socially unacceptable.
 We reject this premise and believe that by sharing stories about our personal experiences; we can create a more inclusive, empathetic, and compassionate space for women to make personal health care decisions.
 Simply, we intend to end abortion stigma.

 We also believe that stigma enables politicians to pass laws restricting access to abortion, endangering women and their families, and disproportionately affecting low income communities.
 Abortion is a legal medical procedure, and most Americans support keeping it safe and accessible.
 We seek to take abortion stigma away as a political tool to generate votes, raise money, and rob us of our own stories.

 Why does the Tennessee Stories Project website want to list partners?

 In order to destigmatize abortion, a broad front of organizations is necessary to publicly demonstrate courage and compassion for women and families who have experienced stigma.
 Lending the credentials of multiple organizations will help encourage more women to share their experiences publicly as well.